juissi999/gym_session/README.md

 ## Mathematical model

-The idea of the first version is to create a stateless no-memory website that will randomize a gym session iterating it so that it would cover as many as possible muscle groups and variability on reps.
-Over time all the muscle groups would then develop balanced counting on the random distribution.
-Other training methods like "legs only" or "cardio" are planned.
+The idea of the first version is to create a stateless no-memory website that will randomize a gym session.
+Muscle balance is important and this is still a problem now because different moves will train different muscle groups and randomization will hence not lean to a balanced distribution.
+One solution here would be to balance gym_moves, leaving some out, so that the distribution is not heavily leaning to any muscle group. (maybe iterating different subsets)

+TODO:

+* Other training profiles like "legs only", "cardio" or "rest"

+* Mobile optimization
+* Test runs to see how the muscle groups are balanced if e.g. 100 000 sessions are simulated
+* Image that shows how body is stressed on a session (heat map of what muscles are trained)